touist/touist/README.md

 ## Try it

-* You can install the command-line-based `touist` though opam:
+1. You can install the command-line `touist` though opam:

        opam install touist

    If you want to use the optional solvers, they must be installed first so that `touist` knows you want to include them:

-  1. SMT solver: `opam install yices2`
+   * SMT solver: `opam install yices2`
-  2. QBF solver: `opam install qbf` and then `opam reinstall/install touist`.
+   * QBF solver: `opam install qbf`

+   and then `opam reinstall/install touist`.

-  You can try `touist` with
+   Now, if we want to know if `a ⋀ b ⇒ c` is statisfiable:

        echo 'a and b => c' | touist - --solve

- * `touist` also has a java-based graphical interface can be downloaded in the [releases] page.
+2. `touist` also has a java-based graphical interface can be downloaded in the [releases] page.
 It embeds the command-line tool.
 The graphical interface works on **macOS** (x86_64 only), **Linux** x86\_64 and **Windows** (x86 or x64\_86).

-You can also look at the [Touist language reference][ref] ([pdf version][ref-pdf]).
+3. You can also look at the [Touist language reference][ref] ([pdf version][ref-pdf]).

 [releases]: https://github.com/touist/touist/releases
 [ref]: http://touist.github.io/reference-manual.html